Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes: Noncommutative RN--AdS black holes

 Before studying the thermodynamical properties of these solutions, we first examine the behavior of the black hole metric function.
 By fixing the mass and the cosmological constant, the analysis is carried out in terms of the two main parameters $(a,Q)$.
 Fig.(\ref{Fig3.1}) roughly shows such behaviors.

 For a fixed value of $a$, it has been observed that there exists a critical charge $Q_c$ corresponding to a double root of $f(r)=0$, which gives an extremal black hole solution.
 In fact, the spacetime can present two horizons (inner and outer) or a naked singularity.
-For $Q>Q_C$, a naked singularity appears.
-For $Q<Q_C$, however, the solution describes a non-extremal black hole.
+The latter appears for $Q>Q_C$.
+However, the solution describing a non-extremal black hole is assured when $Q<Q_C$.